opencv/opencv/doc/tutorials/imgproc/imgtrans/warp_affine/warp_affine.markdown

 7.  **Rotate:** To rotate an image, we need to know two things:

-    a.
-The center with respect to which the image will rotate
-    b.
-The angle to be rotated.
-In OpenCV a positive angle is counter-clockwise
-    c.  *Optional:* A scale factor
+    -#  The center with respect to which the image will rotate -#  The angle to be rotated.
+In OpenCV a positive angle is counter-clockwise -#  *Optional:* A scale factor

     We define these parameters with the following snippet:
     @code{.cpp}